uhgtb/rm_classifier/docs/_build/html/_sources/tutorial.rst.txt

    # Or for a stable version
    conda env create -f environment_stable.yml

-   # Install the package with tutorial dependencies
+   # Possibly install the package with tutorial dependencies
    pip install -e .[tutorials]

-   # Start Jupyter
-   cd tutorials/notebooks
-   jupyter lab
+Then run the jupyter notebooks in the ``tutorials/notebooks`` directory.